programming-in-th/grader/README.md

 **Remark 2:** the checker script, grouper script and manifest file must be stored in the root of the task's directory and have the exact names "checker", "grouper" and "manifest.json" (without quotes).
 Furthermore, both the checker and group script must have executable permissions (you can add them with chmod +x)

-## Compile Configuration
+## Global Configuration
-The compile configuration is stored in the file compileConfig.json at the root of the base directory.
-The shell commands used to compile the user's program are stored in a map, keyed by language.
+The global configuration is stored in the file globalConfig.json at the root of the base directory.
+The shell commands used to compile the user's program are stored in the CompileConfiguration field, whose value is a map keyed by language.
 Furthermore, since multiple compile commands for different versions of the same language are allowed (and count as different languages), the file extension for each language must also be specified.
 The JSON file is an array objects containing the following fields:

 **IMPORTANT:** You must still specify the extension for interpreted languages (such as Python) and omit the CompileCommands field from the language's corresponding object.